Foreword

 "If you buy an oil painting from an artist, you don’t also receive ownership of the copyright.
 Yes, you own the original, but the artist retains the copyright, and they can sell prints of it if they like.
 If you want to buy the copyright too, you’ll need to get a separate agreement.
 The same is true for NFTs.
 Unless an NFT explicitly gives owners copyright interests as opposed to just access to the artwork, owners should not assume that they have any rights to use the artwork or to stop others from using it [35]."

-Individuals who plan to sell NFT artwork should also consider whether they also intend to sell the copyright protecting their artwork.
-They might want to only give buyers of their NFT the rights to use and display, but not their NFT, for example.
+Individuals who plan to sell NFT artwork should also consider whether they also intend to sell the copyright protecting the underlying artwork along with the NFT.
+They might only want to give buyers of their NFT the rights to use and display the art, but not the rights to sell or reproduce it.

 If you are the creator of an NFT, and you sold your work, you need to remember that the sale of your work does not automatically transfer copyrights.
 When selling your NFT, be sure to think about whether you want to sell the copyright too and, if you do, to include that in your sale.
 Once again, simply because your NFT was sold does not necessarily give buyers the right to copy your work.